MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-red-hat-7-configure.md

    ​

-2. Set the password for for the default user that is created when installing Pacemaker and corosync packages.
+2. Set the password for for the default user that is created when installing Pacemaker and Corosync packages.
 Use the same password for on both nodes.

     ```bash
     # passwd hacluster